 VRRROOM with a View: The Acura Grand Prix Returns to Long Beach

 As it has for nearly half a century, the 49th Acura Grand Prix of Long Beach returns to rock the International City as the world’s fastest cars power down Shoreline Drive at speeds approaching 200 mph.
 As always, the weekend is also packed with lots of drifting, stunts, food, music and plenty of other fun.
-Here’s a look at some of the action and attractions of the city’s biggest weekend event, Friday-Sunday, April 19-21.
+Here’s a look at some of the action and attractions of the city’s biggest weekend event, Thursday-Sunday, April 18-21.

 Friday